 The courts

-Like the public agencies, the courts put the politicians' decisions into practice.
-The task of the courts is to resolve disputes between citizens and to judge in criminal cases.
+The courts put the politicians' decisions into practice.
+The task of the courts is to judge in criminal cases and to resolve disputes between citizens or between citizens and public agencies.
 According to Swedish law, everyone is equal before the law.

 The media

-The media have a role in influencing the development of society.
-Through news coverage and information, the media influence public opinion, that is, what people feel and think.
-The media are sometimes referred to as the third public power.
+The media has a role in influencing the development of society.
+Through news coverage and information, the media influences public opinion, that is, what people feel and think.
+The media is sometimes referred to as the third public power.
 The Riksdag and the Government are the first public powers.